How Property Is Divided in a Divorce in California

 You’ve probably heard mention time and time again of “getting half” of everything in a divorce.
-But is this really how things work in California, and how long do you have to be married to be entitled to your spouse’s income and assets?
+But is this really how things work in California?
+How long do you have to be married to get spousal support / alimony in California?

 Let’s take a closer look at the issues at hand.
 First, we have the concept of “getting half.”

 In California, there is no 50/50 split of marital property.
 When a married couple gets divorced, their community property and debts will be divided equitably.
 This means they will be divided fairly and equally.

 After all, how can you split a family home in two?
 How could a 50/50 split be applied to a family-owned business or even personal property like furniture, art collections, vehicles, or investment properties?
 A different formula must apply to fairly divide property, assets, and even debt in a divorce.

 First, there is the issue of what is considered “community property” and what is considered “separate property.”
 Only marital property is subject to division in a divorce, as it is deemed shared between spouses.
 Separate property is owned by spouses individually and is not subject to distribution.

 Any property (and debt) that spouses acquire during the marriage is considered community property, even if it is in only one spouse’s name.
 This may include:

 - Motor vehicles

 - Investment accounts